aikimark/aikimark/_posts/2018-06-03-SQL Generation.md

 broken up into two executions.

 <hr>
+## Transformed DDL
+When these three transformational Find/Replace operations have been invoked, this is what we're left with:
 <textarea name="transformedDDL" rows="15" cols="80">
 Update TGT Set TGT.[RevisionDate] = SRC.[RevisionDate] From Employeestbl TGT inner join Employeestbl SRC on TGT.[Email] = SRC.[Email] Where TGT.SkipImport = 0 And SRC.SkipImport = 1 And ((TGT.[RevisionDate] is null And SRC.[RevisionDate] is not null) OR (TGT.[RevisionDate] is not null And SRC.[RevisionDate] is not null And TGT.[RevisionDate] < SRC.[RevisionDate]));
 Update TGT Set TGT.[IntoFacility] = SRC.[IntoFacility] From Employeestbl TGT inner join Employeestbl SRC on TGT.[Email] = SRC.[Email] Where TGT.SkipImport = 0 And SRC.SkipImport = 1 And TGT.[IntoFacility] is null and SRC.[IntoFacility] is not null;